-- Double click the Filter node to access the parameters input window.
+- Click on 'Edit' to access the parameters input window

 - If you pick an existing template:

-- Double click an existing Filter node to access the parameters input window.
+- click on the 'Edit' option existing Filter node to access the parameters input window.

 Example: If you need to take action on IAM users whose Access Keys age are greater than 90 days – and want to delete these old IAM roles, you need to define conditions in the Filter node as shown below.